Regine Velasquez

-Regina Encarnacion Ansong Velasquez (/rɪˈdʒi:n vɛˈlæskɛz/ rij-EEN-_-vel-ASK-ez; born April 22, 1970) is a Filipina singer, actress, and record producer.
+Regina Encarnacion Ansong Velasquez (/rɪˈdʒi:n vɛˈlæskɛz/ rij-EEN-_-vel-ASK-ez; born April 22, 1970) is a Filipino singer and actress.
 She is considered one of the most influential figures in Philippine popular culture and is known for her vocal range and belting technique.
 She had unorthodox voice training during her childhood, where she was immersed neck-deep in the sea.
 Velasquez rose to prominence after winning the television talent show Ang Bagong Kampeon in 1984 and the Asia Pacific Singing Contest in 1989.
 Under the name Chona, she signed a recording contract with OctoArts International in 1986 and released the single "Love Me Again", which was commercially unsuccessful.
 The following year, she adopted the stage name Regine Velasquez for her debut studio album, Regine (1987), under the guidance of Viva Records executive Vic del Rosario and producer Ronnie Henares.
 She explored Manila sound and kundiman genres on her second and third studio albums, Nineteen 90 (1990) and Tagala Talaga (1991).

 After signing an international record deal with PolyGram Records, Velasquez achieved commercial success in some Asian territories with her fifth album Listen Without Prejudice (1994), which sold more than 700,000 copies and became her highest-selling album to date, aided by its lead single "In Love with You".
-She experimented further with jazz and adult contemporary genres on My Love Emotion (1995), while she recorded covers on Retro (1997).
+She experimented further with jazz and adult contemporary genres on My Love Emotion (1995), while she recorded covers on Retro (1996).
 After she left PolyGram to sign with Mark J. Feist's MJF Company in 1998, she released the R&B-influenced album Drawn.
-Velasquez's follow-up record, R2K (1999), was supported by remakes of "On the Wings of Love", "I'll Never Love This Way Again", and "I Don't Want to Miss a Thing", and was subsequently certified twelve-times platinum by the Philippine Association of the Record Industry (PARI).
+Velasquez's follow-up record, R2K (1999), was supported by remakes of "On the Wings of Love", "I'll Never Love This Way Again", and "I Don't Wanna Miss a Thing", and was subsequently certified twelve-times platinum by the Philippine Association of the Record Industry (PARI).